Jeon Jong-seo: Career

-Jeon Jong-seo started her acting career after she joined a management agency and went on her first audition in August 2017, for director Lee Chang-dong's mystery flick Burning.
+Jeon started her acting career after she joined a management agency and went on her first audition in August 2017, for director Lee Chang-dong's mystery flick Burning.
 An inexperienced actor without any history in the entertainment industry, Jeon won the competition and landed the lead role at her very first audition to play alongside recognized actors like Yoo Ah-in and Steven Yeun.

 Jeon initially did not seek the role of free-spirited Hae-mi in Burning because she thought she had no chance of getting it.
 The audition took place only three days after she joined her current talent agency.
 Director Lee Chang-dong said about her audition, "When I saw her, she seemed to have this very childlike sense of innocence, but at the same time, she carried this sense of duality — as if something much bigger was on the other side of that innocence.
 So I thought she would be great to give Hae-mi the presence that is so central for the film — conveying that inner depth that this character has."
 And, "Perhaps I was unconsciously drawn to the fact that everything was a 'first time' for her.
 Also, she has a face that makes people wonder what she's feeling and thinking.
 I think that made her a good fit for Haemi's character."
 Lee also said that although the dance scene was in the screenplay, the dance movements were not planned or rehearsed, but rather Jeon's spontaneous movements.
 Burning premiered at the Cannes Film Festival in May 2018, where Jeon walked the red carpet.
 The film received universal acclaim, competing for the Palme d'Or at the 2018 Cannes Film Festival, and became the first Korean film to make it to the final nine-film shortlist of Best Foreign Language Film at the 91st Academy Awards.